javers/javers.github.io/documentation/configuration/index.md

 <h3 id="custom-comparators">Custom Comparators</h3>

-There are cases where JaVers default diff algorithm isn't appropriate.
+There are cases where JaVers default diff algorithm isn’t appropriate.
-Good example are custom collections like Guava's [Multimap](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/collect/Multimap.html), which are not connected to Java Collections API.
+Good example are custom collections like Guava’s [Multimap](http://docs.guava-libraries.googlecode.com/git/javadoc/com/google/common/collect/Multimap.html), which are not connected with Java Collections API.

-Let's focus on a Guava's Multimap.
+Let’s focus on Guava’s Multimap.
-JaVers doesn't support it out of the box, because Multimap is not a subtype of `java.util.Map`.
+JaVers doesn’t support it out of the box, because Multimap is not a subtype of `java.util.Map`.
-Still, Multimap is quite popular and you would expect to have your objects with Multimaps compared by JaVers.
+Still, Multimap is quite popular and you could expect to have your objects with Multimaps compared by JaVers.

-JaVers is meant to be lightweight and can't depend on the large Guava library.
+JaVers is meant to be lightweight and can’t depend on the large Guava library.
-Without custom comparator, JaVers maps Multimap as ValueType and compares its internal fields property-by-property.
+Without a custom comparator, JaVers maps Multimap as ValueType and compares its internal fields property-by-property.
-This is not very useful.
+It is not very useful.
 What would we expect is MapType and a list of MapChanges as a diff result.

-Custom comparators comes to the rescue, as they gives you full control over the JaVers diff algorithm.
+Custom comparators come to the rescue, as they give you full control over the JaVers diff algorithm.
 You can register a custom comparator for any type (class or interface) to bypass the JaVers type system and diff algorithm.

-JaVers maps classes with custom comparators as `CustomTypes`, which pretty much means *I don't care what it is*.
+JaVers maps classes with custom comparators as `CustomTypes`, which pretty much means *I don’t care what it is*.

 **Implementation**<br/>

-All you can do is to implement the [CustomPropertyComparator]({{ site.javadoc_url }}index.html?org/javers/core/diff/custom/CustomPropertyComparator.html) interface and register it with [`JaversBuilder.registerCustomComparator()`]({{ site.javadoc_url }}org/javers/core/JaversBuilder.html#registerCustomComparator-org.javers.core.diff.custom.CustomPropertyComparator-java.lang.Class-).
+All you have to do is implement the [CustomPropertyComparator]({{ site.javadoc_url }}index.html?org/javers/core/diff/custom/CustomPropertyComparator.html) interface and register it with [`JaversBuilder.registerCustomComparator()`]({{ site.javadoc_url }}org/javers/core/JaversBuilder.html#registerCustomComparator-org.javers.core.diff.custom.CustomPropertyComparator-java.lang.Class-).

-Implementation should calculate a diff between two values of CustomType and return the result as concrete `Change` subclass, for example:
+Implementation should calculate a diff between two values of CustomType and return a result as a concrete `Change` subclass, for example:

 ```java
 public class GuavaCustomComparator implements CustomPropertyComparator<Multimap, MapChange> {